-1-Preliminar Unincorporated U.S. affiliates must report the foreign parent's share of any increase (decrease) in the U.S. affiliate's equity (or home office account), arising from its transactions with the foreign parent.
+Unincorporated U.S. affiliates must report the foreign parent's share of any increase (decrease) in the U.S. affiliate's equity (or home office account).
+Purchase or sale of capital stock by the foreign parent from or to the U.S. affiliate;